aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/signaturelineoptions/_index.md

 ## SignatureLineOptions class

 Allows to specify options for signature line being inserted.
 Used in [DocumentBuilder](../documentbuilder/).
+To learn more, visit the [Work with Digital Signatures](https://docs.aspose.com/words/cpp/working-with-digital-signatures/) documentation article.

 ```cpp
 class SignatureLineOptions : public System::Object